unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 const node: Node = {type: 'example'}

 if (is<List>(node, 'list')) {
+  // If we're here, node is List.
+  //
+  // 'list' is compared to node.type to make sure they match
+  // true means a match, false means no match
+  //
+  // <List> tells TypeScript to ensure 'list' matches List.type
+  // and that if 'list' matches both node.type and List.type
-  // If we get here, node is List
+  // we know that node is List within this if condition.
 }

 if (is<Strong | Emphasis>(node, ['strong', 'emphasis'])) {